 Are there Fines and Fees?

-Document Delivery and Interlibrary Loan services are currently subsidized by the University and offered to UConn faculty, staff, and currently enrolled students to support academic research, instruction, and professional growth.
+Document Delivery and Interlibrary Loan services are offered to UConn faculty, staff, and currently enrolled students to support academic research, instruction, and professional growth.
 You are responsible for your own materials and for managing your own account.
 If items are lost or damaged while in your possession, you will be billed through the Bursar’s Office for repair, replacement, or processing fees assessed by the lending library.

 You will be sent a reminder before the item is due.
 If you do not return or renew your item before the due date you will receive an overdue notice.
 If you do not return your overdue item, you will receive a Notice of Fines and Fees.
 You will be charged for replacement as well as a nonrefundable $15.00 lost item processing fee.
 The replacement cost may be waived upon your returning the item; however, once an invoice has been paid, the replacement cost cannot be waived.

 Payment for these fees is made through the Bursar’s Office.

 Once an invoice has been paid to the lending library, your fines cannot be waived.